janmeis/ng-fbase/README.md

   * storageBucket: _'\<your-storage-bucket>',_
   * messagingSenderId: _'\<your-messaging-sender-id>'_
 - For nice look add bootstrap to the project [How to add bootstrap to your angular project (Angular 8)](https://medium.com/@oyewusioyekunle/how-to-add-bootstrap-to-your-angular-project-angular-8-6379fd6a0f46):
 _npm i bootstrap jquery popper.js --save_, edit angular.json to add bootstrap.
+Add also font awesome _npm i font-awesome --save_ and modify the angular.json accordingly.
 Modify the front page with some menu to see bootstrap is working e.g. from [Bootstrap Examples](https://getbootstrap.com/docs/4.4/examples/)
 - Create the login page, you can use [Sign In Example](https://getbootstrap.com/docs/4.4/examples/sign-in/), you must play a bit with styles on both the app component page and login page
 - Create AuthenticationService based on [Authenticate with Firebase using Password-Based Accounts using Javascript](https://firebase.google.com/docs/auth/web/password-auth) or [Firebase Email Password Authentication in Angular 8 Application](https://jsonworld.com/demo/firebase-email-password-authentication-in-angular-application)